 What to do there: Step into the small but informative education centre to learn more about the swamp and its eco-diversity before wandering along the boardwalk.
 Peer into the mangroves to spot an array of flora and fauna.
 Some of the most unusual creatures to look out for are the curious mudskippers – fish that can walk on land.

 You’re also likely to see crabs and many types of birds.
-The ambience is calm and there are great views of city life in the distance.
+The ambiance is calm and there are great views of city life in the distance.

 #6 – Jiufen – A very cool place in Taipei to go for a day